urschrei/Geopython/README.md

 ### Installation and usage

 Note that for most users, the Enthought [Canopy](https://www.enthought.com/products/canopy/) Python distribution is probably the best way to get the required libraries (You'll have to install Folium and GeoPandas separately – they aren't included).
 However, feel free to install the libraries manually using `requirements.txt` if you know what you're doing, in which case you'll also need various compilers (GCC, Fortran), and libraries (GDAL, GEOS).
 The use of a [virtualenv](http://virtualenv.readthedocs.org/en/latest/) is advised.
-`rust_bng` Requires a Rust installation.
-Install it using homebrew, or one of the [installers](http://www.rust-lang.org/install.html), for *nix or Windows.
+The Rust libraries (though not their Python counterparts) require a Rust installation.
+For most platforms (OS X, Windows, *nix), using [rustup.rs](https://rustup.rs) is the easiest way to install and update a Rust installation.

 ### License
 © Stephan Hügel 2014